 1 hour 15 min

 - 6 tablespoons shortening (I use Crisco)

 - 1/2 cup warm water

 - In a large bowl, combine the sifted flour, salt and sugar with a large mixing spoon until well blended.
 Be sure to read the caption above so that you measure the flour correctly.

-- Add the shortening to the flour mix and combine well with your hands until the dough is nice and crumbly.
+- Add the shortening to the flour mix and combine well with your hands until the dough is crumbly.

-- In a separate small bowl, whisk the egg yolk and warm water together until they form a smooth liquid.
+- In a separate small bowl, whisk the egg yolk and warm water together until smooth.

-- Make a hole in the middle of the flour mix, and pour the egg mixture into it.
-Use your hands to combine the ingredients together to create the dough.
+- Create a hole in the middle of the flour mix, and pour the egg mixture into it.
+Use your hands to combine the ingredients well.

 - Divide the dough into 12 small balls of equal size.

-- Use a rolling pin or a wine bottle sprinkled with flour (to prevent sticking), to roll each ball of dough until it is about 1/4 cm or 1/10 inch thick to create the empanada shells.
-You can use a circular mold to cut out the discs if you want, but it's not necessary.
+- Using a rolling pin or a wine bottle sprinkled with flour (to prevent sticking), roll each ball of dough until it is about 1/4 cm or 1/10 inch thick to create the discs.
+You can use a circular mold to cut out the discs if you wish, but it's not necessary.

-- As you create each disc, you can stack them on a plate, separated by a piece of wax paper so they don't stick together.
+- As you create each disc, stack them on a plate, separated by a piece of wax paper so they don't stick together.

 © 2022 Madeleine Clays